Bad Cat: Development and release

 Bad Cat was an adaptation of the Turkish comic book series of the same name by Bülent Üstün.
 It was produced by Anima Istanbul.
 The film's producers were Mehmet Kurtuluş and Vehbi Berksoy.
-Australia-based Odin's Eye Entertainment has acquired worldwide rights to this film at Cannes 2015.
+Australia-based Odin's Eye Entertainment acquired worldwide rights to this film at Cannes 2015.
 The film was attended work-in-progress session during Annecy 2015.
 The film went on general release across Turkey on February 5, 2016.
 The film was included New Turkish Cinema sections of the 35th Istanbul Film Festival.
 In June, it will participate in Annecy 2016 in the category "Feature Films out of competition".
+The film was animated using Autodesk Maya by a team of over 300 people.

+The film was broadcast on Kanal D on 1 July 2017 in Turkey, and because of the content, the Radio and Television Supreme Council fined the television channel for airing the film.

-The film was released in cinemas on February 5, 2016 in Turkey with the original Turkish dubbing, February 2, 2017 in Panama with Panamanian Spanish dubbing, July 11, 2018 in Argentina with Spanish dubbing, August 9, 2018 in the Middle East with English dubbing, October 18, 2018 in Portugal with Portuguese dubbing, February 12, 2021 in India with English dubbing.
-The film was released on DVD and Blu-ray on September 6, 2017 in Benelux with French dubbing.
+After the film 's release in Turkey.
+The film debuted at February 2, 2017 in Panama with Panamanian Spanish dubbing, July 11, 2018 in Argentina with Argentinean Spanish dubbing, August 9, 2018 in the Middle East with English dubbing, October 18, 2018 in Portugal with European Portuguese dubbing, February 12, 2021 in India with Hindi dubbing.
+The film was released on DVD and Blu-ray on September 6, 2017, in Benelux with French dubbing.
 The film was dubbed in Polish in 2017 and screened on Cinemax Polska on August 25, 2017.
 In 2017, film was dubbed in Persian in Iran for Video on Demand.
 The film was dubbed in Brazilian Portuguese in 2019 and screened on Telecine on January 10, 2020.
-The film was released on DVD on September 15, 2021 in Japan with Japanese dubbing.
-The film was released for VOD in Russia on December 6, 2021 with Russian dubbing.
-In 2022, film was dubbed in Spanish and Catalan in Spain and Catalonia for Video on Demand.
+The film was released on DVD on September 15, 2021, in Japan with Japanese dubbing.
+The film was released for VOD in Russia on December 6, 2021, with Russian dubbing.
+In 2022, film was dubbed in Spanish and Catalan in Spain for Video on Demand.
+In April 2023, the film was released in the United States as an exclusive on the Tubi streaming service.

+Ratings

+The film was rated PG-15 in the UAE but various cinema theaters of the country ignored the rating, which provoked complains from the audience.